nia-qatutor/new-repo/README.md

-Updated file on October 3rd
+Updated file on October 3rd to test out git pull.